How do you buy and sell shares?

 The role of the ASX is to maintain a transparent market to enable buyers and sellers to exchange shares in the stocks they want to buy or sell, with each transaction facilitated through an approved stockbroker.

-How does a stockbroker work?
+What is a stockbroker and how does a stockbroker work?

 There are two types of stockbrokers in the market: full-service brokers and online brokers who are also known as discount brokers.